cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-integrate.md

     ```
     </ExpansionPanel>

 - All middleware must be connected to the IBC router and wrap over an underlying base IBC application.
-An IBC application may be wrapped by many layers of middleware, **only the top layer middleware should be hooked to the IBC router**, with all underlying middlewares and application getting wrapped by it.
+An IBC application may be wrapped by many layers of middleware, **but only the top-layer middleware should be hooked to the IBC router**, with all underlying middlewares and application getting wrapped by it.

     <ExpansionPanel title="Example code">